-Robert: a thumbnail sketchby Robert
+Robert: a thumbnail sketch

-I, along with my co-contributors, recognize that liberty inheres to the individual; liberty is not that which is granted by governments or benevolent rulers.
-It’s as an individual that I think and act, with the full understanding that I, alone, am responsible for the consequences of my thoughts and actions.
+I, along with my co-contributors, recognize that liberty inheres to the generic viagra individual; liberty is not that which is granted by governments or benevolent rulers.
+It's as an individual that I think and act, with the full understanding that I, alone, am responsible for the consequences of my thoughts and actions.
 In light of that, it is incumbent upon me to cultivate a set of core principles—guided by ethics and morals—by which to govern my life.
 But don’t misunderstand, I’m not speaking of moralism, but rather morality.
 Among other things, that is what informs my world-view, my political philosophy, etc.

-I’m not real fond of any of our major political parties, but I have, in the recent past, held my nose and
+I’m not real fond of any of casino our major political parties, but I have, in the recent past, held my nose and

 voted Republican.
 However, the way things look at present, I’m seriously thinking of voting for gridlock.
 It may be the best short-term solution to the problem of ever-evaporating individual liberties.